-Lori Kozlowski is an editor, writer, and media executive, exploring storytelling in all its forms.
+Lori Kozlowski is an editor, writer, producer, and media executive, exploring storytelling in all of its forms.

 Previously, she was a digital editor and columnist for Forbes, writing about entrepreneurs, startups, and technology.

 Prior to Forbes, she was a senior editor at the Los Angeles Times, where she headed mobile technology, digital strategy, and emerging platforms for the media company.

-She has been on staff at Entrepreneur Magazine, has worked with MIT Media Lab startups, and has served as adjunct faculty at Chapman University.
+She has been on staff at Entrepreneur Magazine, has worked with MIT Media Lab startups, and has served as adjunct faculty at Chapman University and USC.

 She holds a Master of Fine Arts from the University of Southern California.